 Paula Gomes Freire joined VdA in 1996, having devoted her practice mostly to financial law matters and to transactions completed for fund or equity raising to both banks and corporates.
 She is a Partner in the Banking & Finance practice group, where she has been actively involved in several transactions, in Portugal and abroad, mainly focused on the issue and placement of debt and equity instruments, including EMTN programmes, commercial paper, hybrid capital and preferential shares issuances, and public offerings for both equity and debt instruments.
 She has also been actively working on securitisation transactions, covered bonds and other types of asset-backed transactions.
 She has also provided legal assistance on regulatory capital matters, notably within the context of the recapitalisation of Portuguese banks and banking resolution.

-Since 2015, she has also served as a member of VdA's board of management.
+Since 2022, she has also served as VdA's Managing Partner.

-VdARua Dom Luís I, 28

-1200-151 Lisbon

-Portugal

-Tel: +351 21 311 3479
+VdA Rua Dom Luís I, 28 1200-151 Lisbon Portugal Tel: +351 21 311 3366 Email: pgf@vda.pt URL: www.vda.pt

-Email: pgf@vda.pt

-URL: www.vda.pt